Back to Stories

 Why a separate task instead of a system-prompt rule

 I could have written "if the message is unsafe, refuse" into the chat task's system prompt.
 People do that.
 It works most of the time.
 But it puts the safety decision and the answer-the-user decision into the same model call, which means one drift in the model's behavior changes both.
-And it gives me no place to put the threshold.
+And it gives me no place to put the boundary.

-Why prompt_to_int, not a yes/no string
+Why route, not a yes/no string parsed downstream

 Why a rejection task instead of an exception